zyvy/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 ### Inline Subqueries

 An inline subquery is a subquery placed in the FROM clause of another query.
 They're useful when a user needs a pseduo table to aggregate or manipulate an existing table within a larger query.
 They're similar to WITH clauses, but not as helpful for readability.
+Use Case for Inline Subquery
+- It is a very similar use case to ‘With’ subqueries.
+- Inline subqueries create a “pseudo table” that aggregates or manipulates an existing table to be used in a larger query.
+- The disadvantage of the inline subquery is that it is not easy to read.

 Here's an example:
 ```sql